 |Cons||High number of customer service complaints

 AARP membership is required to get discounts

 Cannot be refused renewal

 Its customer service has received mixed reviews.
 It was ranked the best car insurance provider in one region in J.D.
 Power’s latest customer satisfaction survey, and it received above-average ratings in several others.
-Most customers seem fairly happy with the price and policy offerings, but they’re less pleased with The Hartford’s claims resolution, though this varies by region.
+Most customers seem happy with the price and policy offerings, but they’re less pleased with The Hartford’s claims resolution, but this varies by region.

-Younger drivers, on the other hand, may find The Hartford’s rates to be among their most expensive quotes.
+Younger drivers, on the other hand, may find The Hartford auto insurance rates to be among their most expensive quotes.
 I got quotes from several major insurers and found that The Hartford’s rate was $161 more expensive than what my cheapest option, Progressive, would charge me.
 If this is the case for you, you may want to consider another company like Progressive or Geico, which is known for offering affordable rates to younger drivers.